 Most of us know someone like Louisa’s mother, determinedly turning their back on people who want to help.
 We feel frustrated and hurt that our good intentions and helpful suggestions are rejected.
 Can’t people see how much we are giving up for their sakes?

-As the great Nagging video from School shows, nagging doesn’t work, even though it comes from noble intentions.
+As the great Nagging video from the School of Life shows, nagging doesn’t work, even though it comes from noble intentions.
 We love the person.
 We think they are harming themselves, so we try harder and harder to show them that they are wrong.

 Instead of focusing on changing them which we’ve usually tried, let’s look at what we can do.
 Use the Green Cross Code (Stop, Look/Listen and Go Ahead with Care)